Wind Quintet (Schoenberg): Analysis

 The Quintet is in four movements:

 The work is laid out in the four-movement pattern of Classical chamber-music forms, using the thematic contrast usual in them.
 In this way, Schoenberg sought to restore the innate expressive qualities of the forms of tonal music, and so the Quintet, along with the Suite for piano, Op.
 25, the Suite for septet, Op.
 29, the Third String Quartet, Op.
 30, and the Variations for Orchestra, represent the most extreme point of his neoclassicism.

 The first movement follows standard sonata-allegro layout, and "is perhaps the most notorious example of a twelve-tone movement imitating a tonal form", with a repeated two-theme exposition, a development section, and a recapitulation in which the second theme is transposed up a perfect fourth, as if it were a tonal work with the second key area originally in the dominant.
 The mistaken impression is easily formed that this is "some sort of musical taxidermy—rondo and sonata-allegro skins stuffed and mounted with chromatic sawdust" but, despite superficial appearances, the structure is quite a different thing.
 The opening theme of the first movement, for example, is in two phrases.
 The first, antecedent phrase uses the first hexachord of the basic series; the second, consequent phrase uses the second hexachord.

 The opening melody of the scherzo movement starts with the fourth note of the basic series, the first three notes having already appeared in the accompaniment.
 Unlike some other passages in the Quintet, the accompaniment here uses the same tones as are found in the melody but not at the same time.
 Later in the same movement, different forms of the row are combined in contrapuntal elaboration (e.g., the inversion and retrograde inversion in b.
 88–94)—a procedure also featured later in the Rondo.

 The third, slow movement is in an extended ternary form, with coda.
 A substantial transition section in bars 53–81, with a change of meter and faster tempo, connects the central section to the return of the opening material.

-The finale follows the expected pattern for a Classical seven-part rondo, with motivically distinguished sections in a design that may be designated as A–B–A′–C–A″–B′–A–coda.
+The finale follows the expected pattern for a Classical seven-part rondo, with motivically distinguished sections in a design that may be designated as A–B––C–A––A–coda.
 These sections are also distinguished by the row forms used on the surface.